 Have you thought about why you and your family should get the measles shot?
 It’s headline news these days with the United States record on the cusp for breaking Measles cases reported.
 The U.S. experienced a record number of measles cases during 2014, with 644 cases from 27 states reported to CDC’s National Center for Immunization and Respiratory Diseases (NCIRD).
 As of April 2019, we are just 42 cases away from exceeding that record and making it the greatest number of cases since measles elimination was documented in the U.S. in 2000.

 Typically, measles occurs during childhood.
-The measles was formally called rubeola and is a serious and even fateful condition in children and although death rates are continually falling, measles still kills 100,000 people a year, and most of them are under the age of 5.
+The measles were formally called rubeola and is a serious and even fateful condition in children and although death rates are continually falling, measles still kills 100,000 people a year, and most of them are under the age of 5.
 We hear of children acquiring the measles but adults get them too if they have not been vaccinated.

 What Are The Symptoms of Measles?